 Geological Features

-Geological features include geological structures as well as other features such as physical rock boundaries (e.g. the top or bottom part of a geological unit), physical voids (e.g. porespace or a drill hole), geological time regions (e.g. Jurassic Period) and their temporal boundaries (e.g. end of the Jurassic Period).
-Geological structures are thus a limited sub-selection of the things that are geological features.
+Geological features include geological structures, physical rock boundaries (e.g. the top or bottom part of a geological unit), physical voids (e.g. porespace or a drill hole), geological time regions (e.g. Jurassic Period) and their temporal boundaries (e.g. end of the Jurassic Period).
+As shown in Figure 9, the geological layer in the ontology (Geology.ttl) contains only Geologic Structure, Rock_Body_Boundary, and core temporal features, with the remaining features found in modules such as Geologic_Feature.ttl or Geologic_Structure.ttl.
+Geological features are primarily either material, immaterial, inherent, or temporal.

+Geological structures are a subset of the things that are geological features.
 A geological structure is a derivative entity that depends on at least one rock body as host or part, as well as on some other things, with the rock body and those other things related in a specific way.
-For example, a contact is a spatial region located where rock bodies touch: the contact is hosted by the rock bodies, has a low-dimensional spatial region (surface, line, point) as essential temporal part, and emerges from the complex relation involving the rock body boundaries touching and being coincident with the spatial region.
+For example, a contact is a spatial region located where rock bodies touch: the contact is hosted by the rock bodies, has a low-dimensional spatial region (surface, line, point) as essential part, and emerges from the relation in which the rock body boundaries touch and are coincident with that spatial region.
 Table 1 sketches a GSO description of several geological features, including some representative geological structures.
-However, as shown in Figure 9, the geological layer (Geology.ttl) contains only Geologic Structure and core temporal features, with the remaining features found in modules such as Geologic_Feature.ttl or Geologic_Structure.ttl.
-Geological features are primarily either material, immaterial, inherent or temporal.

-Material features derive from physical parts made of matter, such as a fault zone derived from the rock body between or beside faults, or a rock body boundary such as the top of a rock body derived from its uppermost material portion.
-Immaterial features derive from physical parts that are not made of matter, so from spatial regions: e.g. a contact or fault derived from the surface between rock bodies, porespace derived from the microscopic spaces between constituents within a rock body, or a drill hole derived from a macroscopic space intruding a rock body from its exterior.
+Material features derive from physical parts made of matter.
+Examples include a fault zone derived from the rock body between or beside faults, or a rock body boundary at the top of a rock body derived from its uppermost material portion.
+Immaterial features derive from physical parts that are not made of matter, so from spatial regions: e.g. a contact or fault derived from the surface between rock bodies, pore space derived from the microscopic spaces between constituents within a rock body, or a drill hole derived from a macroscopic, cylindrical space penetrating a rock body from its exterior.

 In contrast, inherent features derive from nonphysical parts, which are neither material nor spatial.
 The most prominent types of inherent features are derived from qualities or relators (i.e. patterns).
 An example of a quality-based geologic feature is a fold, which is derived from the value of the shape quality carried by a host rock body.
-The shape value is a temporal essential part, in that as the fold stretches or contracts in time, each stretched or contracted shape value will be the fold at that time.
+The shape value is an essential part, but can change over time in that as the fold stretches or contracts in time, each stretched or contracted shape value will be the fold at that time.